 Graduate Admissions Information and Application

-• If required by the program to which you are applying, submit official copies of your GRE results.
-Please pay close attention to GRE score requirements for admission to the Graduate School.
+• If required by the program to which you are applying, submit official copies of your GRE results to NSU using code 6792.
+Please pay close attention to GRE score requirements for admission to the Graduate School and the respective program.

 • Contact an advisor in your area for questions regarding the program concentrations and graduates in the workforce.

-• Once you have been admitted to the Graduate School and to the program area, you may register online.
+• Once you have been admitted to the Graduate School and to the program area, you may register online via myNSU.
+See: Next Steps for Newly Admitted Graduate Students.

-• You can pay fees on campus in the Cashier’s Office or online.
+• You can pay tuition and fees on campus in the Student Accounting & Cashiering Office or login to myNSU.

 To complete an online application, CLICK HERE.